Last updated: October 9, 2025

 #2: Stream Logs Until a Specific Point in Time

-Docker provides the option to only stream logs from a specific time.
-For example, logs written during the first three seconds when the container was active can tell you if the container started successfully.
+Docker provides the option to stream logs from a specific time period.
+For example, logs written during the first three seconds when the container is active can indicate whether the container started successfully.
 In this case, you don’t have to create a never-ending stream of logs.
-Here, you can use the until option with the follow option.
-The until option allows you to specify a time span for which the container should print logs to your CLI.
+Here, you can use the until

 docker logs --follow --until=3s

-You can use different notations to designate the timescale.
+Note, you can use different notations to designate the timescale.
 For example, to see the logs for the last 30 minutes, use the following command:

 docker logs --follow --until=30m